zhirzh/zhirzh.github.io/_posts/2017-01-27-animating-dots-&-dashes.md

 </div>
 ```

 ---

 ## SVG

 Even with CSS animations and psuedo-selector classes, there's strict limitation to what can be achieved.
-It's possible to create complex animations, but this post aims to *keep things simple*.
+It's possible to create complex animations, but this post aims to _keep things simple_.

 For even finer control, we turn to SVG.
 As we all know, SVG stands for Scalable Vector Graphics - **Graphics** being the keyword here.

 SVG provides fine tuned control over out dots and dashes.

-<?xml version="1.0"?>
 <style>
   #demo-4 {
     display: table;